LabOnoM/LabOnoM.github.io/_posts/2025-06-15-shall-we-use-geometric-mean.md

 ---
-title: "'Shall we use geometric mean for reporting qPCR results?'"
+title: Shall we use geometric mean for reporting qPCR results with ΔΔCt method?
 lang: en
 license: true
 aside: